L-Methylfolate vs Folic Acid: Choosing the Right One

 Many foods are natural sources of folate, such as:

-1. Green leafy vegetables: Spinach, turnip greens, brussels sprouts, broccoli, lettuce, and mustard green.
+1. Green leafy vegetables: Spinach, turnip greens, brussels sprouts, broccoli, lettuce, and mustard greens.

 2. Fruits: Oranges, lemons, melons, strawberries, and bananas.